Warranty of Habitability in Illinois

 If a rental unit has been tested and found to contain hazardous levels of radon, landlords are required to disclose that fact to prospective tenants.
 Landlords are not required to mitigate the radon hazard but must alert tenants to the elevated presence of radon.

-Repairs, Recourse & Retaliation in Illinois
+Repairs, Recourse, and Retaliation in Illinois

 If a rental property is in violation of the implied warranty of habitability in Illinois, state laws outline how the repair process works, what tenants can do if repairs aren’t made, and how tenants are protected against retaliating landlords.